zergey/nupic_nlp/README.md

     python run_plural_noun_experiment.py --max-terms=10 --min-sparsity=1.0

 The NLTK corpus contains somewhere around 6,300 nouns to process, which means over 12K API calls to CEPT for SDRs.
 The results of each call are cached in the `./cache` directory, so subsequent runs will be much faster, but if you want to run it all in one go, I would suggest you run it overnight and specify `--max-terms=all`.

+### Parts of Speech

+This script does not use CEPT.
+It parses the input text(s) specified inside the script and breaks each sentence into POS (Parts of Speech) tags.
+These tags are fed into NuPIC using a [category encoder](https://github.com/numenta/nupic/wiki/Encoders), and each next POS is predicted.
+Output is written to the console as well as an output file in the `output` directory.

+#### Usage

+    ./run_pos_experiment.py

+#### Example Output

+Here is some example output for Thor's Hammer (`06_how_thor_got_the_hammer`):

+        The (          determiner              pronoun)
+        fly (              adverb                 noun)
+        bit (                noun          proper noun)
+         me (             pronoun                    .)
+         so (              adverb                 noun)
+       hard (              adverb          proper noun)
+       that (         preposition          proper noun)
+          I (             pronoun           determiner)
+        had (          past tense                 noun)
+         to (         the word to          preposition)
+       stop (                verb                 verb)
+    blowing (                noun               adverb)
+          . (                   .                    .)

+As you can see from this sample output, there are problems with NLTK's POS tagging.
+For example, `bit` is mis-categorized as a noun, when it is used as a past-tense verb.
+When the input is incorrect, it is harder for NuPIC to predict correctly.
+You might also note, however, that NuPIC does predict the end of the sentence correctly.

+Grammar trees are difficult to predict, even for humans.
+At any point in the tree, the sentence could branch into multiple directions.
+Turning this experiment into an anomaly detection problem could provide more valuable results.

 ## Texts and Terms